marktwallace/Dabble/README.md

 # Dabble

 A conversational data analysis tool built on Claude's native tool loop.
-You ask questions in plain English; it queries DuckDB, renders Plotly charts, and produces standalone Streamlit reports to share with colleagues.
+You ask questions in plain English; it queries DuckDB, renders Plotly charts, and produces shareable outputs.

-The core idea is simple: give Claude a small set of tools — query DuckDB, transform with pandas, render a Plotly chart, search a knowledge base — and let it reason freely within them.
-No agent framework.
-No pre-drawn analysis steps.
-Five tools that form a complete analytical loop, run synchronously until Claude has something worth showing.
-The architecture fits in a short code review; if a file gets long, the design is probably wrong.
+The tool surface is deliberately small: five tools — `run_sql`, `show_table`, `render_chart`, `run_python`, `search_knowledge_base` — that form a complete analytical loop.
+Claude isn't writing arbitrary code; it's operating a coherent set of instruments.
+When `render_chart` returns a traceback, Claude reads it, fixes the code, and retries without the user seeing it.
+When a SQL query returns unexpected nulls, Claude investigates before reporting results.

 DuckDB is not an incidental choice.
 It is fast, embedded, and SQL-native — Claude can query CSV files, Parquet, or a persistent database file with nothing between it and the data.
-No connection pool, no server to restart, no ORM.
-The query-result-iterate loop runs in milliseconds, which is what makes conversational analysis feel responsive rather than tedious, and what separates this from tools that treat the database as a distant service.

-## Why this works differently from a general-purpose coding assistant

-The tool surface is small and deliberately domain-specific: five tools — `run_sql`, `show_table`, `render_chart`, `run_python`, `search_knowledge_base` — that form a complete analytical loop.
-None of them is interesting in isolation.
-Together they cover the full cycle: query data, display it, visualize it, iterate on a chart without re-querying, apply a pandas transform when SQL isn't enough, and retrieve prior domain context.
-The constraint matters: Claude isn't writing arbitrary code, it's operating a coherent set of instruments.

-The tool loop itself is about 30 lines.
-Send messages to Claude, execute tool calls locally when Claude requests them, append results, repeat until Claude stops.
-No agent framework, no queuing machinery, no intermediate state flags.
-It runs synchronously as a single Streamlit render pass.
-Anthropic's prompt caching makes multi-step loops fast — the stable context (system prompt, earlier turns) is cached server-side, so each iteration only re-evaluates new tool results.

-## Why now and not 18 months ago

-This architecture is simple enough that it should have worked earlier.
-It didn't, reliably.
-The threshold Claude 4.x crossed isn't general capability — it's **reliable multi-step tool use with self-correction**.
-When `render_chart` returns a traceback, Claude reads it, fixes the code, and retries without the user seeing it.
-When a SQL query returns unexpected nulls, Claude investigates before reporting results.
-That loop — call tool, read result as evidence, adjust — is what makes the tool feel like a real analyst rather than an unreliable script.
-The model quality needed to cross that bar arrived in early 2025.

-## How to use this tool

-Dabble is a framework.
-It ships without any domain-specific configuration — no system prompt, no database, no knowledge base.
-There are two ways to get started, and they can grow into each other.

-### Bootstrap mode
+The query-result-iterate loop runs in milliseconds.

+## Outputs

+Every session can produce shareable artifacts directly from the conversation:

+**`/snapshot`** — a static standalone Streamlit `.py` file.
+The selected dataframe is embedded as a CSV literal; the Plotly code is reproduced verbatim.
+Requires only `streamlit`, `pandas`, `plotly` — no Dabble dependency.
+Run it anywhere with `streamlit run reports/snapshot_*.py`.

+**`/report`** — a parameterized Streamlit app that connects to DuckDB at runtime.
+Claude reads the full conversation to identify parameters (date ranges, filters, groupings) and generates appropriate widgets.
+The output is an intentionally readable Python file the analyst can open in an editor and extend.

+**`/notebook`** — a [Marimo](https://marimo.io) reactive notebook.
+Change a date slider and downstream SQL and charts update automatically.
+Stored as a plain `.py` file; can be served as an app or edited in an IDE.
+The analyst owns an artifact they can extend without Dabble.

+## Knowledge base

+`/learn` extracts analytical sequences from a conversation — the SQL that worked, the iteration that got there, the domain correction that made results correct — and lets you approve each chunk before saving it to ChromaDB.
+Future sessions retrieve this context via semantic search before each question.
+Domain knowledge accumulates from real sessions rather than being pre-authored.

+## Getting started

-Point `DUCKDB_ANALYTIC_FILE` at a new path and start asking questions.
-Tell Dabble to import a file:
+**Bootstrap mode:** point `DUCKDB_ANALYTIC_FILE` at a new path and start asking questions.

 > "Import data/mydata.csv"

 Claude inspects the file, creates a persistent table, and you begin exploring immediately.
-Use `/learn` after productive conversations to save useful sequences into the knowledge base.
-Domain knowledge accumulates from real sessions rather than being pre-authored.
-This is the fastest path to value — and how the example conversations in `conversations/` were created.

-### Domain overlay mode

-For sustained or production use, a **domain overlay** is a separate (typically private) repository that provides everything Dabble itself does not:

-- `prompts/system_prompt.txt` — domain-specific instructions, schema documentation, analytical conventions.
-This can be large: a prompt covering a complex database with many tables, data quality quirks, and common analytical patterns might run to 20,000 tokens.
-- `knowledge/` — seed `.txt` files that prime the knowledge base before the first session.
-From there, `/learn` continues to grow it over time, exactly as in bootstrap mode.
-- A DuckDB database file and a ChromaDB knowledge base directory — colocated with the overlay, not in this repository.
-These are binary files and are not under source control.

-The overlay and Dabble are wired together via `.env`.
-Dabble itself knows nothing about any specific domain.
-The same codebase serves a clinical genomics database, a USDA nutrition database, a music playlist, or anything else — the overlay is what makes it accurate and useful for a given context.
+**Domain overlay mode:** for sustained use, a separate (typically private) repository provides a system prompt, seed knowledge base, and pre-populated DuckDB file, wired to Dabble via `.env`.
+Dabble itself knows nothing about any specific domain — the overlay is what makes it accurate for a given context.

-## The knowledge base

-The `/learn` command extracts analytical sequences from a conversation — the SQL that worked, the iteration that got there, the domain correction that made results correct — and lets you approve each chunk before saving it to ChromaDB.
-Future sessions retrieve this context via semantic search at the start of a new question.
-In overlay mode the knowledge base starts pre-seeded; in bootstrap mode it starts empty.
-In both cases `/learn` is how it grows over time.
-It's how domain knowledge (which columns are reliably populated, what NULL means in a given context, how to join these two tables correctly) accumulates over time.

-## Reports

-`/report` generates a standalone Streamlit `.py` file: the chart's dataframe is embedded as a CSV literal, and the Plotly code Claude produced is reproduced verbatim.
-No Dabble dependency.
-The analyst runs `streamlit run reports/<file>.py` and gets the exact same chart they saw in the conversation.

----

 ## Setup